Study: Diesel Exhaust Joins Asbestos, Radon Exposure as Cause of Lung Cancer

 Conducted by researchers from the NCI, National Institutes of Health (NIH) and National Institute for Occupational Safety and Health (NIOSH), the study involved 12,315 workers in eight non-metal mining facilities.

 The mining locations included one limestone mine in Missouri, three potash mines in New Mexico, one salt mine in Ohio and three trona mines in Wyoming.

-Non-metal mines were selected because of their statistical lower levels of other lung cancer risk factors like asbestos, radon and silica.
+Non-metal mines were selected because of their statistically lower levels of other lung cancer risk factors such as asbestos, radon and silica.
 Researchers further controlled the results by removing smoking as a contributor.

 Miners who were heavily exposed to diesel exhaust demonstrated a risk of cancer death three times that of workers who had lower exposure levels.
 Still, miners with lower exposures showed a 50 percent increase risk of developing cancer compared to non-exposed workers.

 Research results provide occupational scientists an opportunity to improve conditions for miners of all types.